wavefrontHQ/docs/pages/doc/source_tags.md

 1. Click **Browse>Sources**.
 2. Select one or more sources and click **+Tag** or click the **+** icon below the source.
 You can add an existing source tag or create a new source tag.

-## Sending Source Tags to the Wavefront Proxy
+## Adding Source Tags and Source Descriptions

 You can use the `SourceTag` and `SourceDescription` properties to add source tags and source descriptions before the metrics reach Wavefront.
 Starting with proxy version 4.24, you send these properties to the same listening port as regular metrics (`pushListenerPort` setting, 2878 by default).